 In Technology: Frolicking at The Uncanny Valley

 Do androids dream of electric sheep?
-We still don’t know for sure, but they have been sci-fi’s most favorite subject.
-It’s almost impossible to the disassociate androids from the genre.
-Through Asimov’s Three Laws of Robotics, we see them as things, an advanced computer or a technological feat.
+We still don’t know for sure, but they’re sci-fi’s most favorite subject.
+Through Asimov’s Three Laws of Robotics, we see robots as an advanced computer, a technological feat.
 Never an emotional being.

 Are we there yet?

-Well, we’re getting there for sure.
-There’s no doubt that android technology reached a high feat based on recent years.
-But as technology bounce from feat to feat, the way to success is getting hella creepy.
+There’s no doubt that android technology reached a high feat recently.
+But boy, the way to success is getting hella creepy.

-Do you know about The Uncanny Valley?
-It’s the unsettling feeling we get when we see realistic androids.
+The Uncanny Valley is the unsettling feeling we get seeing human-like robots.
 Last 2018, we’ve been threading that valley with latest scientific marvels.
 Take Sophia the Robot for instance.
 Not only is she eerie as hell, but she also threatened to destroy humans during SXSW last year.
-That definitely confirms our anxiety on technology.

-Our current androids are far from the spitting image of humanity.
 We’re far from having replicants, yet so near to the possibility of its conception.
 Don’t know how to feel about android slavery though.
-Apologies to Asimov, android slavery still sounds wrong on so many levels.

 In music: Slaughtermatic sounds are the future